alettieri/itil-notes/ServiceDesign.md

 Service provider and external supplier agree on delivery of service.

-> Internet provider will provide internet service to web host provider
+> Internet provider will provide Internet service to web host provider

 ## Service Based SLA

 ### Service Based SLA
 * Covers one service, for all customers of the service

-### Cusotmer Based SLA
+### Customer Based SLA
 * SLA is an agreement with an individual customer group, covering all the services they use

 ### Multi-Level SLA